Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/edges.rst

    | Menu:     :menuselection:`Mesh --> Edges --> Edge Split`

-*Edge split* is similar to the rip tool.
-When two or more touching interior edges, or a border edge is selected when using *Edge split*, a hole will be created, and the selected edges are duplicated to form the border of the hole.
+*Edge Split* is similar to the *Rip* tool.
+When two or more touching interior edges, or a border edge is selected when using *Edge Split*, a hole will be created, and the selected edges are duplicated to form the border of the hole.

 .. list-table::